oemof/tespy/docs/tutorials.rst

 ~~~~~~~~~~~~~~~~~~
 Advanced Tutorials
 ~~~~~~~~~~~~~~~~~~

-We provide tutorials for you to better understand how to work with TESPy.
-You will learn how to create basic models and get the idea of designing a plant and simulating the offdesign behavior in the heat pump tutorial.
-Furthermore, the starting values tutorial will help you to get a stable simulation and faster solutions.
-On top of that, we created a tutorial for the usage of the combustion chamber: It is an important component for thermal power plants while being a source for many errors in the calculation.

-The last tutorial is a plant design optimization tutorial.
-A thermal power plant with two extraction stages is optimized in regard of thermal efficiency with respect to the extraction pressure levels.
+We provide more advanced tutorials for you to better understand how to work with more complex systems in TESPy.

+At the example of different heat pump topologies, you will learn to

+- create a more complex model *step by step* and get the idea of designing a plant and calculating the offdesign behavior.
+- set up a code structure, which allows you to generate stable starting values flexibly, helping you to make faster analyses.
+- use the inbuilt exergy analysis method in a simple geothermal heat pump setting.

+Furthermore, we introduce the coupling of TESPy with pygmo in order to create an optimization problem, which optimizes thermal efficiency of a clausius rankine power plant.

+- CGAM!

 .. toctree::
     :maxdepth: 1